Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 * ``fr_informal`` for the informal one

 ## Pull request
 **Note:** If you want to take the responsibility for your language then it's completely fine, however using both methods at a time is too much work, so please provide constant updates if you want to do it this way.
 Do keep in mind that you have to watch for changes yourself, there's no automatism that updates everything in this way.
-Also be sure that you are the person to be contacted about it in your local community and add a way to contact you/contribute to the translation to the *Languages handled outside of Web translate it* section below.
+Also be sure that you are the person to be contacted about it in your local community and add a way to contact you/contribute to the translation to the *Languages handled outside of WebTranslateIt* section below.

 First read and follow [[Contributing to Diaspora: Using git|Git-Workflow]].